Frequently Asked Questions

-Your funds could support capital items such as an additional mechanical lift or enhance life enrichment programs for the Residents or a special project that aligns with the Home’s ‘wish list’ of items.
+Your funds could support capital items such as an additional mechanical lift or enhance life enrichment programs for the elders or a special project that aligns with the Home’s ‘wish list’ of items.

 11. How will my money help?

-Your donation will provide for the extras that make the Residents’ lives more comfortable and/or more enjoyable.
+Your donation will provide for the extras that make the elders’ lives more comfortable and/or more enjoyable.

 12. How can I give in my will?